BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 $$H(e^{i\omega}) = \begin{cases} 1, & |\omega| \leq \omega_c \\ 0, & |\omega| > \omega_c \end{cases}$$

-such that it passes all frequencies below cutoff $\omega_c$ abd completely blocks all frequencies above the cutoff.
+such that it passes all frequencies below cutoff $\omega_c$ and completely blocks all frequencies above the cutoff.
 The transition is **infinitely sharp**!
 In practice this is impossible because we would need an infinite-length impulse responses and negative-time samples (but we cannot look into the future).

 ## A Very Simple Filter

-Another simple (and by no mean ideal) lowpass filter that we can define by a simple formula is give by the differential equation:
+Another simple (and by no means ideal) lowpass filter that we can define by a simple formula is given by the differential equation:

 ```{math}
 :label: eq:simple:filter